Yale University: Student organizations

 In 2024, Yale had 526 registered undergraduate student organizations, plus hundreds of others for graduate students.

-The university hosts a variety of student journals, magazines, and newspapers.
-The Yale Literary Magazine, founded in February 1836, is the oldest student literary magazine in the United States.
-Established in 1872, The Yale Record is the world's oldest college humor magazine.
-Newspapers include the Yale Daily News, which was first published in 1878, and the weekly Yale Herald, which was first published in 1986.
-The Yale Journal of Medicine & Law is a biannual magazine that explores the intersection of law and medicine.

 Dwight Hall, an independent, non-profit community service organization, oversees more than 2,000 Yale undergraduates working on more than 70 community service initiatives in New Haven.
-The Yale College Council runs several agencies that oversee campus wide activities and student services.
+The Yale College Council runs several agencies that oversee campus-wide activities and student services.
 The Yale Dramatic Association and Bulldog Productions cater to the theater and film communities, respectively.
 In addition, the Yale Drama Coalition serves to coordinate between and provide resources for the various Sudler Fund sponsored theater productions which run each weekend.
 WYBC Yale Radio is the campus's radio station, owned and operated by students.
 While students used to broadcast on AM and FM frequencies, they now have an Internet-only stream.

 The Yale College Council (YCC) serves as the campus's undergraduate student government.
 All registered student organizations are regulated and funded by a subsidiary organization of the YCC, known as the Undergraduate Organizations Funding Committee (UOFC).
 The Graduate and Professional Student Senate (GPSS) serves as Yale's graduate and professional student government.

 The Yale Political Union (YPU) is a debate society founded in 1934 to host student discussions on a wide variety of topics.
 It is advised by alumni political leaders such as John Kerry and George Pataki.

 The Yale International Relations Association (YIRA) functions as the umbrella organization for the university's top-ranked Model UN team.
 YIRA also has a Europe-based offshoot, Yale Model Government Europe, other Model UN conferences such as YMUN, YMUN Korea, YMUN Taiwan and Yale Model African Union (YMAU), the Yale Review of International Studies (YRIS), and educational programs such as the Yale International Relations Leadership Institute and Hemispheres.

 The campus includes several fraternities and sororities.
 The campus features at least 18 a cappella groups, the most famous of which is The Whiffenpoofs, which from its founding in 1909 until 2018 was made up solely of senior men.

 The Elizabethan Club, a social club, has a membership of undergraduates, graduates, faculty and staff with literary or artistic interests.
 Membership is by invitation.
 Members and their guests may enter the "Lizzie's" premises for conversation and tea.
 The club owns first editions of a Shakespeare Folio, several Shakespeare Quartos, and a first edition of Milton's Paradise Lost, among other important literary texts.